quicksilver/RemoteHosts-qsplugin/README.markdown

 #### Tips ####

 After installation, you may want to check the precedence of the actions and make sure they're to your liking.
 The actions only apply to "remote hosts" in the catalog, so moving them up rather high on the list shouldn't interfere with other tasks.
+You may also want to disable some of the ones you never think you'll use.

 If you find yourself using "SSH to host as…" frequently, you may want to add something like this to your `~/.ssh/config`: